Dolmabahçe–Bomonti Tunnel

-The tunnel is part of a project of the Istanbul Metropolitan Municipality to build seven tunnels for the "City of Seven Hills", which is the nickname of Istanbul.
-It was opened on 14 June 2010 as the second tunnel of this project following the Kağıthane-Piyalepaşa Tunnel after a construction time of three years.
-Its southeast entry is situated north of the BJK İnönü Stadium in Dolmabahçe.
-It runs under the neighborhoods Taksim and Feriköy.
-The northwest entry is located in Bomonti.
+The tunnel was part of a project of the Istanbul Metropolitan Municipality to build seven tunnels for the "City of Seven Hills", the nickname of Istanbul.
+It was opened on 14 June 2010 as the second tunnel of this project following the Kağıthane–Piyalepaşa Tunnel after a construction time of three years.
+Its southeast entry is situated north of the Beşiktaş Stadium in Dolmabahçe.
+It runs under the neighborhoods Taksim and Feriköy, and the northwest entry is located in Bomonti.
 The two independent tubes with two lanes each are 2360 m and 2390 m long.
-The tunnel is linked with the Kağıthane-Piyalepaşa Tunnel over a connection road of 500–600 m between Bomonti and Piyalepaşa.
+The tunnel is linked with the Kağıthane–Piyalepaşa Tunnel over a connection road of 500–600 m between Bomonti and Piyalepaşa.

 By using both tunnels, the driving time between Dolmabahçe and Kağıthane during rush hours drops from 45 to 5 minutes at a driving speed of about 70 km/h.